legacy-seismic-data/legacy-seismic-data.github.io/summaries/IES-u-Iceland.md

 breadcrumb          : true
 ---

-Recording of analog seismic records in Iceland began in 1910 when the first seismograph was installed in Reykjavík.
-The number of seismic stations increased greatly in the 1970s and reached a maximum in the late 1980s.
-Digital recording began in 1990 and since 2010, all seismic recordings have been digital.
+The history of seismography in Iceland began in 1909 with the installation of one horizontal Mainka seismograph in Reykjavík.
+Following a period of intermittent operation, regular operation was initiated in 1925 with the establishment of the Icelandic Meteorological Office.
+The number of stations increased gradually over the following decades, and in the sixties, four stations were in operation.
+The number of permanent stations proliferated following the Heimaey eruption in 1973 and during most of the eighties the number of stations was 40–50.
+The first digital seismograph stations were installed in 1990 and the analog seismic network was gradually replaced by digital stations over the next two decades.
+Since 2010, all seismic recordings have been digital.

 The project to make historical seismograms from stations in Iceland available in digital form was initiated in 2017 by Sigurður Jakobsson and Páll Einarson, with an inital grant from Eggertssjódur.

 [IES Seismogram Archives](http://seismis.hi.is/).
 ## Stations